gamooga/gamooga-tutorials/LiveDraw/README.rst

         gamooga.broadcastexcept("coordata", msg, conn_id)
     end)

 In the above code, we just broadcast the "coordata" type message received from one user to all other users except him.
-These are only three lines of server side required for this application.
+These are the only three lines of server side code required for this application.
 Easy, it really is, right?

 Handle "coordata"
 -----------------